What You MUST Know Before you Attend Your First Narcotics Anonymous Meeting

 Narcotics Anonymous Will Greet You Warmly

-However, you won’t be expected to share the first time.
-Instead, you will be encouraged to listen in order to identify which members could make good sponsors or have similar experiences to yours.
+At your first meeting, you will be warmly greeted by your fellow addicts.
+Typically, most meetings will ask you to introduce yourself by your first name.
+You won’t be expected to share the first time.
+Instead, you will be encouraged to listen to identify which members could make good sponsors or have similar experiences to yours.

 With this information in mind, your first Narcotics Anonymous meeting won’t be awkward at all.
 There’s nothing to fear, as the group will welcome you with open arms.